Degree & Professional Development Programs

 The specialty endorsement is available online, or you may speak with an advisor to discuss on-campus options.
 Earn your specialty endorsement in just one year.

 Course Number Course Title Credits EDG 528/OL New Directions in Gifted Education 1 EDG 551/OL Nature and Needs of the Gifted Learner 3 EDG 554/OL Strategies & Instructional Models for Challenging Bright Students 3 EDG 508/OL Differentiating Instruction for Highly Capable Students 1 EDG 581/G Field Study (complete in you district location or arrange with the supervisor) 1 Electives Credits relating to gifted education from at least two sources (classes, conferences, etc.) 2 credits minimum Portfolio Final assessment to demonstrate evidence of knowledge & skills to meet Washington state standards and competencies

-Whether you are looking to add to your teaching toolkit, to pick up continuing education credits, or to work on an endorsement and/or master’s degree, the Whitworth Summer Institute for Professional Development offers a wide variety of summer short courses to help you meet your goals.
+Whether you are looking to add to your teaching toolkit or working on an endorsement and/or master’s degree, Whitworth offers courses and institutes for professional development to help you meet your goals.

 For more information, please contact the Whitworth Center for Gifted Education at 509.777.3226 or firstname.lastname@example.org.

 Planning for and Measuring Growth in Highly Capable Students(Tri-cities)

 Documenting student growth can be a challenge in any classroom setting.
 But how can you tell if a student has grown if they’re already achieving above grade level?
 The focus of this two-day institute will address what can be done to assess and document student growth in advanced learners and what curricular options are possible for adapting their curriculum to ensure continuous learning.
 Join us to explore different techniques for assessing student growth and strategies for creating effective differentiated curriculum for advanced students.